 So what’s the real deal?
 Seems time to look at both sides of the equation, warts and all, and take a somber, sober and partially impartial look at spec work, design contests and design crowdsourcing.
 From all angles.
-While I’m fundamentally opposed to spec work and logo design contests – my old lefty leanings, hammered into my psyche by my union advocating father – I think I’m well enough versed in the issue to tackle the issue pragmatically and without railing against the practice as is usual with my scribblings.
+While I’m fundamentally opposed to spec work and logo design contests – this page illustrates one of my main beefs – I think I’m well enough versed in the issue to tackle the issue pragmatically and without railing against the practice as is usual with my scribblings.
 We’re going to take a look at things from the client’s point of view first.
-Then follow up with a look at how these things work for designers later in the week.

-Here’s something to keep in mind though – surprisingly, many designers avoid so-called ‘private contests’ like the plague.
+Many designers avoid so-called ‘private contests’ like the plague.
 The reason?
-As the contest is private, and as they can’t use the designs they submit in their portfolios and design galleries (thanks to a rather restrictive NDA they have to agree to in order to participate) there’s no real benefit for them to enter unless they win.
-Most designers with any experience know that’s unlikely (based on sheer volume) and participating on crowdsourcing sites has been sold to them as a way to build a portfolio.
-Private contests are at odds with that core belief, so many designers simply pass.
-While I understand the advantage of a private contest (the theory is your competitors don’t get to find out what you’re up to, or your client’s don’t get to find out you’ve outsourced their gig to a design contest), it doesn’t attract the so-called ‘quality’ designers the host sites tell you it will.
+As the contest is private, and thanks to a rather restrictive NDA they have to agree to in order to participate – those “contracts” are probably not worth the pixels they’re printed with – there’s no real benefit for them to enter unless they win.
+Crowdsourcing has been sold to many young designers as a way to build a portfolio.
+Private contests are at odds with that pitch, so many designers simply pass.
+While I understand the advantage of a private contest (the theory is your competitors don’t get to find out what you’re up to, or your client’s don’t get to find out you’ve outsourced their gig to a design contest,) it doesn’t attract the so-called ‘quality’ designers the host sites tell you it will.
+And what happens if someone leaks the “trade secrets” – the ONLY thing protected by NDAs in the first place?
+Will the crowdsourcing site go to bat for you?
+Nope.
+Read the fine print – it’s up to you to enforce these questionable NDAs and to collect on any damages, if you can can a judge to agree that you’ve been damaged in the first place.
+That, by the way, would be where the designer lived, not the courthouse around the corner from your office.
+Good luck with suing a teenager in Karachi, Pakistan because he/she leaked their (unpaid) concept for your company logo on their design blog.

 In terms of pricing, and realistically speaking, there really isn’t much rhyme or reason to the number of entries you’ll get, regardless of what budget you set.
 I’ve seen $200 logo design contests with over 300 submissions.
 I’ve seen $1000 contests only receive several dozen.
 While contest site owners will tell you that the higher the prize, the better the designers attracted, this may, or may not, be true, but a higher prize would logically attract more designers of all skill levels.